sftpgo/docs/docs/features.md

 - Per-protocol [rate limiting](rate-limiting.md) is supported and can be optionally connected to the built-in defender to automatically block hosts that repeatedly exceed the configured limit.
 - Per-user maximum concurrent sessions.
 - Per-user and global IP filters: login can be restricted to specific ranges of IP addresses or to a specific IP address.
-- Per-user and per-directory shell like patterns filters: files can be allowed, denied and optionally hidden based on shell like patterns.
+- Per-user and per-directory shell like patterns filters: files and directories can be allowed, denied and optionally hidden based on shell like patterns.
+A filter matches an entry name against the filter defined for its parent directory, so it governs directory names as well as file names.
+A directory that already exists keeps its contents reachable: writing inside it follows the filter defined for that directory, while a hidden name hides everything below it.
 - Automatically terminating idle connections.
 - Automatic blocklist management using the built-in [defender](defender.md).
 - Geo-IP filtering using a [plugin](https://github.com/sftpgo/sftpgo-plugin-geoipfilter){:target="_blank"}.